 Sales and Marketing

 Ford's vehicles, parts, and accessories are marketed through retail dealers in North America and through distributors and dealers outside of North America.
 Most of the dealerships are independently owned.
-Throughout 2012 Ford had a network of more than 11,750 dealerships worldwide.
+In 2013 Ford had a network of more than 11,750 dealerships worldwide.
 Its advertising expenses were $4.4 million in 2013, $4 million in 2012, and $4.1 million in 2011.

 In a bold design move, in 2014 it launched an aluminum body version of its best-selling Ford-150 model.
 The new lighter-weight 2015 F150s offer increased gas mileage.
-Ford has worked to improve vehicle fuel efficiency, launching hybrid models, such as the 2013 Fusion that will be available with hybrid and plug-in hybrid powertrains.
+Ford has worked to improve vehicle fuel efficiency in other areas, launching hybrid models, such as the 2013 Fusion, available with hybrid and plug-in hybrid powertrains.
 The company is also promising upgraded engines and powertrain transmissions, such as the 2.0 liter EcoBoost.
-Annual worldwide production of vehicles with Ecoboost engines is forecast to be at 1.5 million by 2013.
+Annual worldwide production of vehicles with Ecoboost engines was about 1.5 million by 2013.

-Like many other car makers, the company is looking to emerging economies for growth, particularly Brazil, Russia, India, and China, where cars sales are forecast to grow more rapidly than in mature markets.
+Like many other car makers, the company is also looking to emerging economies for growth, particularly Brazil, Russia, India, and China, where cars sales are forecast to grow more rapidly than in mature markets.
 Ford is building new plants in India, Thailand, and especially China to meet more demand in the region.
-(By mid-2012 it had already invested about $4.9 billion in China through joint ventures and new plants.)
-In mid-2013 Ford entered the South Asia market of Myanmar, which it views as a key strategic location between India and China, next to a shared border with Thailand.
+In 2013 Ford entered the South Asia market of Myanmar, which it views as a key strategic location between India and China, next to a shared border with Thailand